riteshkc25/Predicting-30-Day-Readmission-Risk-in-Cardiovascular-Patients/README.md

 To further enhance this work, I would explore more advanced feature engineering, such as patient comorbidity scores, medication adherence data, or specific clinical event timelines to capture additional predictive signal.

-I am currently wirking on this project.
-Will update soon.